 - RICOH Theta SC, S, V and Z1 models

-Please note that 360° cameras might produce files that cannot be uploaded to ThingLink.
+Note that 360° cameras might produce files that cannot be uploaded to ThingLink.
 In that case, you need to convert the photos to equirectangular JPEG images.
 Please see this article to learn how this can be achieved with Samsung and Insta360 apps.

-Generally speaking, any camera that can export full 360 °images in equirectangular projection works with ThingLink.
+Generally speaking, any camera that can export full 360° images in equirectangular projection works with ThingLink.

 Comments